stephenberry/glaze/docs/json-pointer-syntax.md

 `write_at` allows raw text to be written to a specific JSON value pointed at via JSON Pointer syntax.

+### Compile-time Path (Template Parameter)

+When the path is known at compile time, use the template parameter version:

 ```c++
 std::string buffer = R"( { "action": "DELETE", "data": { "x": 10, "y": 200 }})";
 auto ec = glz::write_at<"/action">(R"("GO!")", buffer);